Taslima Nasrin: Expulsion from Kolkata

 On 9 August 2007, Nasrin was in Hyderabad to present the Telugu translation of one of her novels, Shodh, when she was allegedly attacked by a mob led by legislators from the Majlis-e-Ittehadul Muslimeen, an Indian political party.
 A week later, on 17 August, Muslim leaders in Kolkata revived an old fatwa against her, urging her to leave the country and offering an unlimited amount of money to anyone who would kill her.
 On 21 November, Kolkata witnessed a protest against Nasrin.
 A protest organised by the "All India Minority Forum" caused chaos in the city and forced the army's deployment to restore order.
-After the riots, Nasrin was forced to move from Kolkata, her "adopted city," to Jaipur, and then to New Delhi the following day.

 The government of India kept Nasrin in an undisclosed location in New Delhi, effectively under house arrest, for more than seven months.
 In January 2008, she was selected for the Simone de Beauvoir award in recognition of her writing on women's rights, but she declined to go to Paris to receive the award.
 She explained that "I don't want to leave India at this stage and would rather fight for my freedom here," but she had to be hospitalised for three days with several complaints.
 The house arrest quickly acquired an international dimension: in a letter to the London-based human rights organisation Amnesty International, India's former foreign secretary Muchkund Dubey urged the organisation to pressure the Indian government so that Nasrin could safely return to Kolkata.